 On the eastern side of Marienplatz, you will notice another impressive structure – the Old Town Hall or Altes Rathaus.

-Constructed in early 14th century, the town hall has undergone several changes over its lifetime incorporating Gothic, Renaissance, Baroque, and neo-Gothic styles.
+Constructed in the early 14th century, the town hall has undergone several changes over its lifetime, incorporating Gothic, Renaissance, Baroque, and neo-Gothic styles.
 The hall includes a medieval city gate called the Talburgtor and a couple of interesting statues – Ludwig of Bavaria on the western façade and Henry the Lion (the same duke who founded Munich) on the eastern façade.

 St. Peter’s Church – Peterskirche